ueberhund/fargate-crash-course/2_Setup_a_new_app_with_blue_green_deploy/README.md

 Set up two new containers to test out Blue/Green deploys by running scripts/build-catnip.sh

 Create a new task
-1. Select Fargate as the lauynch type
+1. Select Fargate as the launch type
 2. Give the task definition a name of "catnip"
 3. Pick the ECSTaskExecutionRole for the task role
 4. Select 0.5GB for the memory and 0.25vCPU for the CPU